carlosdagos/blog/posts/2016-05-26-happy-haskell-scala-development-in-nvim.markdown

 <iframe src="https://embed.spotify.com/?uri=spotify%3Aalbum%3A1xKZBWQrVc2cG2We4DDbbW" width="100%" height="380" frameborder="0" allowtransparency="true"></iframe>

 _If anybody wants to give me a gift, a vinyl of this record would be awesome._

+## Amendments

+Any and all amendments to this post can be found [here](https://github.com/charlydagos/blog/commits/master/posts/2016-05-26-happy-haskell-scala-development-in-nvim.markdown)

 ## Footnotes